 Fairfield First-Degree Assault Lawyer

-Although Fairfield, Connecticut is typically regarded as a quiet, suburban town with little violent crime, arrests in Fairfield Connecticut for assault first-degree can occasionally arise, especially in Fairfield domestic violence scenarios or Fairfield University fights or parties that get out of hand.
+Although Fairfield, Connecticut is typically regarded as a quiet, suburban town with little violent crime, arrests for assault first-degree can occasionally arise, especially in domestic violence scenarios or University fights or parties that get out of hand.

 Of all the various assault offenses that are outlined in the Connecticut penal code, assault in the first-degree is the most serious.
 The severity of the crime is determined by the degree of injury suffered, the means and method of physical force, and the state of mind of the party causing the injury.

-That is why anyone arrested in Fairfield, Connecticut for first-degree assault under C.G.S.
+That is why anyone arrested under C.G.S.
 53a-29 should contact a Fairfield first-degree assault lawyer as soon as possible.
 Get in touch with an experienced assault attorney who can start building your defense.

 All assault arrests are immediately transferred to Bridgeport Superior Court, located at 172 Golden Hill Street because Fairfield Connecticut does not have a criminal courthouse of its own).